Troy Leon Gregg: Prison escape and death

 On July 28, 1980, Gregg escaped together with three other condemned murderers, Timothy McCorquodale, Johnny L. Johnson, and David Jarrell, from Georgia State Prison in Reidsville in the first death row breakout in Georgia history.
 The four had altered their prison clothing to resemble the uniforms worn by correctional officers, then sawed through the bars of their cells and a window and walked along a ledge to a fire escape.
 They subsequently drove off in a car which had been left in the visitors' parking lot by one of the escapees' aunts.
 Their escape was not discovered until Gregg telephoned a newspaper to explain their reasons for doing so.

 It has been alleged that Gregg was beaten to death later that night in a biker bar in North Carolina, and that his body was found in a lake.
 Gregg had supposedly been drinking heavily and attempted to assault a waitress.
 She rebuked his advances and he became violent towards her.
 One of the local bikers present took offense to Gregg's actions and assaulted and killed him; he and several other locals then dumped the body in a lake located behind the bar.
 However, news reports from the time of the escape suggest that Gregg may actually have been murdered after getting into a fight with one of his fellow escapees, Timothy McCorquodale, and another man, James Cecil Horne, a member of the Outlaws Motorcycle Club.
 According to these reports, Gregg's body was discovered in the Catawba River.
 According to Gregg's autopsy, he died due to homicide by suffocation caused by swelling.

 Horne was initially charged with Gregg's murder.
 Another man, William Flamont, was charged with being an accessory to Gregg's murder after-the-fact.
 Both men's charges were later dismissed by a judge due to a lack of evidence.

 The other escapees were captured three days later hiding in a rundown house owned by William Flamont, another member of the Outlaws who was friends with David Jarrell.

 The prison escape prompted prison officials to expedite existing plans to transfer Georgia's death row inmates from the prison in Reidsville to a newer facility, the Georgia Diagnostic and Classification State Prison in Jackson, Georgia.

-As for Gregg's co-escapees, Timothy McCorquodale was executed in 1987 for the murder of Donna Dixon in 1974, while Johnson and David Jarrell remain in prison and are now serving life sentences.
-Johnnie L. Johnson was convicted of murdering Suzanne Edenfield in 1974.
-Jarrell, on the other hand, was convicted of murdering Mala Still in 1973.
+As for Gregg's co-escapees, Timothy McCorquodale was executed in 1987 for the murder of Donna Dixon in 1974.
+Johnny Johnson was convicted of murdering Suzanne Edenfield in 1974.
+David Jarrell was convicted of murdering Mala Still in 1973.
+Johnson and Jarrell, as of 2025, remain in prison and are serving life sentences.